i05nagai/memorandum/language/english_speaking.md

     * The photograph of her sitting on her own made her look lonely and downcast
 * surgery
     * he got surgery recently
+* surge
+    * while a spike in traffic to the app around 20:45 could explain a bref surge in resource usage
 * ban/prohibit
     * France has passed a law banning smartphones in schools
 * spot